-I can’t imagine having gone with a different company.
+I can’t imagine having gone to a different company.
 I’m sure the other tour operators out there are great, but Jrana was exceptional.
-Our guide, Idriss, was funny, informative, kind and really helpful.
+Our guide, Idriss, was funny, informative, kind and helpful.
 Overall such an amazing experience, and the highlight of my Morocco trip.
 Even when the roads got hazardous due to flash flooding, we were able to safely navigate where other cars and buses could not!
 10/10 would recommend Jrana!

 If you end up booking with Jrana, please let me know and tell Idriss The Boho Traveller (Sydney) sent you!! 😀

 We were blessed with really mild temperatures, but please be aware that the desert weather can be drastic from extreme heat in the day to extreme cold at night.
 Make sure to pack layers.